trallnag/ansible-roles-depot/bash/README.md

 Sets up Bash.

-Bash is installed with APT.

-Bash is not kept up to date.
+It is not installed.
+It is not kept up to date.